Most people that visit Virginia Beach stay in Virginia Beach.

-However, there are some really amazing day trips from Virginia Beach that you should consider if you have more than merely a couple of days in the coastal city!
+However, there are some amazing day trips from Virginia Beach that you should consider if you have more than merely a couple of days in the coastal city!

 If you’re traveling to VA Beach last minute, you want to ensure you have lodging and tours ahead of time!
 Below are some of our top picks in town!